Anki: Current algorithms

 In 2023 (version 23.10) the Free Spaced Repetition Scheduler (FSRS), a new scheduling algorithm, was integrated into Anki as an optional feature.

 FSRS is based on a variant of the DSR (Difficulty, Stability, Retrievability) model, which is used to predict memory states.

-The default FSRS parameters are based on almost 700 million reviews from 20 thousand users and are more accurate in comparison to the standard SM2 algorithm, according to benchmarks, leading to fewer necessary reviews for the same retention rate.
+The default FSRS parameters are based on about 727 million reviews from 10 thousand users and are more accurate in comparison to the standard SM2 algorithm, according to benchmarks, leading to fewer necessary reviews for the same retention rate.